ShepherdOnline/ShepherdOnline/2016-12-21-TechnologyAdvisory.md

 ---

-title: TechnologyAdvisory
+post_title: 'Students learn about coding, graphic, and game design as a part of computer advisory class at Shepherd Middle School'
 layout: post
-author: shepherdonlinehq
-permalink: /technologyadvisory/
-source-id: 1nLhWD-o9BTee2MxpFmjM5m0bPLO03ncTqH1ZP9e6P2s
-published: true
+published: false

 ---
-# Students learn about coding, graphic, and game design as a part of computer advisory class at Shepherd Middle School

 Students at Shepherd Middle School are taking part in an advisory experience that allows them to explore various computer coding, video game, and graphic design tools.
 Students have a list of websites from which to choose, and they use these to decide on projects that will allow them to learn about, discover or create something new each day!